This article will show you how to install MySQL on Ubuntu operating system. We will go through the process for Ubuntu 18 and Ubuntu 20 versions.

 Wrapping up

-Congratulations on successfully installing MySQL on your Ubuntu system.
-We hoped that this article was of help and that you can directly start using MySQL to control your databases.
+Congratulations on successfully installing MySQL on your Ubuntu system!
+We hope this article was helpful and that you're now ready to start managing your databases with ease using MySQL.

 People also read: